zaidohassan/vanillajs-2-afternoon/README.md

 # Project Summary

-In this project, we'll provide three JavaScript applications to help improve your skills.
+In this project, we'll provide two JavaScript applications to help improve your skills.
 There are no dependencies for this project; they are designed to demonstrate how to write applications with just the structures provided by the language.

 ## Setup